pangenome/odgi/docs/rst/commands/odgi.rst

   nodes at a time.

 | **odgi matrix** [**-i, –idx**\ =\ *FILE*] [*OPTION*]…
-| The odgi matrix(1) command generates a sparse matrix format out of the
+| The odgi matrix command generates a sparse matrix format out of the
   graph topology of a given variation graph.

 | **odgi normalize** [**-i, –idx**\ =\ *FILE*] [**-o, –out**\ =\ *FILE*]
   [*OPTION*]…
-| The odgi normalize(1) command
+| The odgi normalize command
   unchops :ref:`odgi unchop` a given variation graph and simplifies redundant furcations.

-**odgi overlap** [**-i, –input**\ =\ *FILE*] [*OPTION*]… The odgi overlap(1) command finds the paths touched by the input paths.
+**odgi overlap** [**-i, –input**\ =\ *FILE*] [*OPTION*]… The odgi overlap command finds the paths touched by the input paths.

 | **odgi panpos** [**-i, –idx**\ =\ *FILE*] [**-p, –path**\ =\ *STRING*]
   [**-n, –nuc-pos**\ =\ *N*] [*OPTION*]…
-| The odgi panpos(1) command give a pangenome position for a given path
+| The odgi panpos command give a pangenome position for a given path
   and nucleotide position.
 It requires a path index, which can be created with :ref:`odgi pathindex`.
 Going from **path:position** → **pangenome:position** is important when